Marius Puke

 Manim Econometrics Videos

 Together with Robert Jung and Domenic Franjic, we've been able to raise 10,000 EUR in an internal university competition.
 This collaborative project aims to create educational videos that explain complex econometric and statistical concepts in an easy-to-understand manner, using manim - a widely used Python package for producing high-quality visualizations.
-We plan to make the videos available in the near future.

 Inflation Chili-con-Carne Index